zhutaorun/ScriptableRenderPipeline/Port.md

 ## Description

 A **Port** defines an input or output on a [Node](https://github.com/Unity-Technologies/ShaderGraph/wiki/Node).
-Connecting [Edges](https://github.com/Unity-Technologies/ShaderGraph/wiki/Edge) to a port allows data to flow through the [Shader Graph](https://github.com/Unity-Technologies/ShaderGraph/wiki/Shader-Graph) node network.
+Connecting [Edges](https://github.com/Unity-Technologies/ShaderGraph/wiki/Edge) to a **Port** allows data to flow through the [Shader Graph](https://github.com/Unity-Technologies/ShaderGraph/wiki/Shader-Graph) node network.

-Each port has a [Data Type](https://github.com/Unity-Technologies/ShaderGraph/wiki/Data-Types) which defines what edges can be connected to it.
+Each **Port** has a [Data Type](https://github.com/Unity-Technologies/ShaderGraph/wiki/Data-Types) which defines what edges can be connected to it.
 Each [Data Type](https://github.com/Unity-Technologies/ShaderGraph/wiki/Data-Types) has an associated color for identifying its type.

 You can open a contextual [Create Node Menu](https://github.com/Unity-Technologies/ShaderGraph/wiki/Create-Node-Menu) by dragging an [Edge](https://github.com/Unity-Technologies/ShaderGraph/wiki/Edge) from a **Port** with left mouse button.